In February 2010, Morris Villarroel started an ambitious 10-year experiment.

 Mair emphasises that this is mostly anecdotal evidence, though, and while some research would seem to support these stories, we need much more scientific evidence before they could be recommended as a memory boost.

-The hope is that one day, image processing software will be advanced enough to automatically catalogue these pictures and draw out the most salient features – allowing you to keep track of things like what you’re eating, who you’re meeting or what you’re doing.
-This could be combined with other data – your FitBit, for instance – to build a complete picture of your life and what you were doing at any moment.
+The hope is that one day, image processing software will be advanced enough to automatically catalogue these pictures and draw out the most salient features, which could allow you to keep track of things like what you’re eating, who you’re meeting or what you’re doing.
+This could be combined with other data on your FitBit, for instance, to build a complete picture of your life and what you were doing at any moment.

 Cathal Gurrin, a computer scientist at Dublin City University who specialises in lifelogging, describes this as a kind of “search engine for the self”.
 “It’s a deep dive into a person’s life experience,” he says.
 By automatically searching through those photos, you’d be able to recall particular incidents that may not naturally come to mind, such as when you last saw a person or how you came to own a certain possession – without you having to manually note down everything.